govuk-one-login/account-components/README.md

 - `npm run sam-validate:core` to run [SAM validation](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/sam-cli-command-reference-sam-validate.html) against the core CloudFormation template
 - `npm run check-gh-actions` to check GitHub Actions with [Zizmor](https://docs.zizmor.sh/)
 - `npm run detect-secrets` to detect secrets which should not be in the repo.
 False positives can be [ignored with comments](https://github.com/Yelp/detect-secrets?tab=readme-ov-file#inline-allowlisting)
-- `npm run config:validate` to validate the application's config

 If these commands detect issues it may be possible to fix them by running: